lembn/lithium/README.md

 > - $I_{MAX}$ _is the maximum current drawn by a single motor (**A**)_

 ## The Function
-<iframe src="https://www.desmos.com/calculator/uii8rmxzki?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>
+<iframe src="https://www.desmos.com/calculator/ck53boit33?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 [This](https://www.desmos.com/calculator/ivuhbxfa4n) is the estimation for the CEDRIC drone's battery life model.
 The model was obtained by estimating the relationship between battery mass and battery capacity, which resulted in a gradient which could be used for expressing mass in terms of capaicty, meaning there is only one unknown variable in the expression for $t$.
 It is worth noting that the estimated gradient is linear but the degree of the actual realtionship between mass and capacity is unknown, so extrapolating masses from capacities outside of the original dataset used for the estimation may yield innacurate results.

-The resulting graph shows that all models with this formula have no theoretical maximum, so there is no *best* battery.
+Think back to earlier when we said that the function will be bounded by $F$.
+This is beacuse $F$ cannot be negative or greater than 1. $F<0$ represents a physically impossible weight to thrust ration, and when $F=1$ the entire thrust is being used to make the drone hover.
+This means that if $F>1$, the drone would be so heavy that it would require more thrust to hover than the motors are capable of producing - the drone would not be able to fly.
+Therefore, the best possible battery is

 It also shows that the model can be influenced by tuning different parameters of the drone:

-$bias$ increases and decreases the flight time as expected, and the $0.01$ multiplier has the desired effect of lightening the effect of the change in bias on the overall flight time.
+$bias$ increases and decreases the flight time as expected, and the $0.005$ multiplier has the desired effect of softening the effect of the change in bias on the overall flight time.

 $D$ (discharge) obviously increases the flight time as the discharge capacity is increased, as there is a greater capacity available to use.